TerraHAB/TerraMICRO/README.rst

 TerraMICRO
 ##########

-Mission 1 of the TerraHAB Project
+Mission 1 of the TerraHAB Project.